Smiley Piercing Guide With Beautiful Images

 After you have your smiley piercing done, you’ll need to take great care of it to make sure you don’t get an infection and to help minimize any pain you’ll feel in that first week or two.

 To keep your piercing clean and to help stimulate its healing, you should rinse your mouth twice a day with a sea salt mixture.
 You don’t have to be a chemist to mix this solution up.
-It only takes two simple ingredients – hot water and sea salt.
+It only takes two simple ingredients – warm water and sea salt.
 Make sure you aren’t using iodized table salt because that isn’t the same thing at all.

 To make this mixture, take one-fourth of a teaspoon of salt and stir it into one cup of water.
 Put some water in your mouth and swish it up so it reaches your smiley piercing.
-Hold the water there for a couple minutes to thoroughly saturate the area.
-Then you spit it out.
+Hold the water there for a couple minutes to thoroughly saturate the area, then you spit it out.
 You can take a few sips to make sure you’ve completely rinsed it.

 Specialized piercing aftercare sprays are also available to purchase at various stores if you'd prefer a readymade solution with all the right healing properties.